Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Introduction

-Recent research has emphasized generative forecasting approaches that learn conditional predictive distributions and produce realistic trajectory samples rather than marginal intervals for spatiotemporal data \cite{kraft2026modeling, pathak2026deep}.
-A promising recent direction for generative uncertainty modeling is distributional regression-based engression \cite{shen2025engression}, a framework that learns conditional distributions by injecting stochastic noise into model inputs and optimizing an energy-based scoring objective.
+Recent research has emphasized generative forecasting approaches that learn conditional predictive distributions and produce realistic trajectories rather than marginal intervals for spatiotemporal data \citep{kraft2026modeling, pathak2026deep}.
+Within this emerging paradigm, distributional regression-based engression \citep{shen2025engression} has attracted considerable interest as a flexible framework for uncertainty modeling.
+Engression learns conditional distributions by injecting stochastic noise into model inputs and optimizing a strictly proper scoring objective.
 Unlike many generative approaches that require specialized architectures or complex training procedures, engression can be integrated with existing neural models with minimal modification while enabling sample-based uncertainty quantification.

-Motivated by these developments, we propose EnTransformer, a deep generative framework that integrates the engression principle with Transformer architectures for probabilistic multivariate time series forecasting.
-The proposed approach leverages the attention mechanism of Transformers to model long-range temporal and cross-series dependencies while employing noise-driven engression training to learn the full predictive distribution.
-This combination enables the model to generate diverse forecast trajectories and quantify uncertainty without imposing restrictive distributional assumptions or requiring substantial architectural changes.
-Moreover, it facilitates uncertainty quantification while remaining computationally lightweight and scalable for complex multivariate time series systems.
+Motivated by these developments, we propose \textit{Enformer} and \textit{Graph-Enformer (GEnformer)} - two deep generative forecasting frameworks that integrate the engression principle with Transformer architectures for probabilistic temporal and spatiotemporal forecasting.
+The proposed models leverage the attention mechanism of Transformers to capture long-range temporal and cross-series dependencies while employing noise-driven training to learn the full conditional predictive distribution.
+For spatiotemporal forecasting, GEnformer further incorporates graph convolution operations to model complex spatial interactions among interconnected locations.
+This combination enables the generation of diverse and realistic forecast trajectories while quantifying predictive uncertainty without imposing restrictive distributional assumptions or requiring substantial architectural modifications.
+Furthermore, a complexity analysis shows that the probabilistic capability of Enformer is obtained with only an asymptotic constant-factor overhead relative to a deterministic Transformer of identical configuration, thereby preserving the favorable scalability of the underlying architecture.